-Inner West Council Inclusion Action Plan (for People with a Disability) 2017-2121
+Inner West Council Inclusion Action Plan (for People with a Disability) 2017-2121 mary pathway - share pathway along the Cooks River

 The community values accessible and inclusive public spaces which are welcoming and well looked after.

 Provide safe and accessible access for the public throughout the site.